911 call released in FBI Metro shooting details possible attack on agent before encounter

 While continuing south on the train toward the District, the caller describes more of what he saw.

-“A gentleman came on the train at the Grosvenor train station and confronted the gentleman who was sitting on the train, got in his face, he didn’t have a mask,” the caller says.
+“A gentleman came on the train at the Grosvenor train station and confronted the gentleman who was sitting on the train, got in his face,” the caller says.
+“He didn’t have a mask.”

 He says the FBI agent had been seated.

-Moments later, the 911 operator asks if anyone was currently in danger.
+Moments later, the 911 operator asks whether anyone was currently in danger.

 “I don’t think so,” he says.
 “I’m no longer with them.”